-Francine Luce: Jazz Singer-Songwriter-Composer
+Francine Luce: Jazz Singer-Songwriter-Performer

-A Voice that touches the heartCountless World class musicians
+A Voice that touches the heartCountless World-class musicians

-An Extraordinary Worldwide musical path.
+An extraordinary Worldwide musical path.

 “The remarkable singer Francine Luce”.
 The Guardian

-Her tremendous talent and experiences turn music into fascinating life story telling, accompanying her audience on a memorable journey.
+“Her tremendous talent and experience turn music into a fascinating series of life stories, carrying her audience along on a memorable journey.”

-Every sound… Every note… Every movement… Is a new experience… Janine Iron.
+Every sound… Every note… Every movement… Is a new experience… Janine Iron Tomorrow’s Warriors

 Francine is highly acclaimed for her artistry in redefining the voice – using it as a versatile instrument.
 For her, the voice can be reshaped according its purpose: for example, she can sing “straight” with the warmth, range and vibrancy of a great jazz or blues vocalist and, in a moment, alter her voice to create pure sounds drawn from nature and life’s experience.
 It is this special blend of song and sound which makes Francine’s treatment of the voice so remarkable.